-The Stanley Park Ecology Society proudly offers this timely experience in Stanley Park (or in Spapayeq, “the way the water flows around”) in the unceded traditional territory of the Musqueam, Squamish Nation and Tsleil-Waututh Nation.
-The Coast salish peoples have had deep connections to the ecology of this land for thousands of years.
+The Stanley Park Ecology Society proudly offers this timely experience in in Spapayeq, (Stanley Park)(“the way the water flows around”) in the unceded traditional territory of the Musqueam, Squamish Nation and Tsleil-Waututh Nation.
+The Coast Salish peoples have had deep connections to the ecology of this land for thousands of years.
 Today, the forests, wetlands, and shorelines of the Park still feature a bounty of useful and edible plants.
 This new programming offers authentic opportunities for all ages and backgrounds to connect with this heritage.

 Whether you are a school group, corporate team, family, or an individual curious about the wild food and medicines of the West Coast, you can benefit from the sharing of this traditional, oral teaching.